 It’s a popular place to retire in Mexico and one that I had never even heard of until a friend recommended it as a relaxed place to spend the hot summer months.

 The neighboring town of Melaque is another popular spot to live and enjoy and in this post, you’ll find a few recommendations for Melaque alongside my Barra de Navidad recommendations.

 How to Get to Barra de Navidad Jalisco

 Getting to Barra de Navidad is relatively easy.
-If you are flying internationally into Mexico, you will find it easiest and most affordable to get a flight to Mexico City and then get a flight from Mexico City to Manzanillo airport.
+If you are flying internationally into Mexico, you will find it easiest and most affordable to get a flight to Mexico City Airport and then get a flight from Mexico City to Manzanillo airport.

 The third airport option is Puerto Vallarta.
-Puerto Vallarta is only about two and a half hours from Barra de Navidad, but there is no direct bus from the airport.
+Puerto Vallarta is only two and a half hours from Barra de Navidad, but there is no direct bus from the airport.